 It turns out that they get weak and bendy, like a slinky snake toy, but they don't disintegrate completely, new modeling shows.
 The models also suggested that plate tectonics, at least in its modern form, likely only got going in the past billion years.

-Plate tectonics drives earthquakes (opens in new tab) and volcanoes (opens in new tab), creates mountain ranges and islands, and is the reason Earth's continents, once a supercontinent, are now oceans apart.
+Plate tectonics drives earthquakes and volcanoes, creates mountain ranges and islands, and is the reason Earth's continents, once a supercontinent, are now oceans apart.
 But there's still much unknown about how plate tectonics works, such as what happens when a plate slides beneath another (in an area called a subduction zone) and disappears into the mantle, the middle layer of the planet, which is, perhaps sadly, not composed of milk but rather of sizzling solid rock.